tleach/tleach.github.io/_pages/talks.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/44712551" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-In this talk I break down some of motivations and design decisions behind Monufacture, demoing its functionality and giving some tips on how to write effective tests of your MongoDB-dependent code.
+In this talk (originally given at the [MongoDB Meetup in NYC](http://www.meetup.com/New-York-MongoDB-User-Group/events/212225672/)) I break down some of motivations and design decisions behind Monufacture, demoing its functionality and giving some tips on how to write effective tests of your MongoDB-dependent code.